Botanical Name: Polypodium vulgare.

 Externally, the crushed fresh or dried powdered rhizomes can be applied on minor cuts, scrapes, and wounds to speed up healing and reduce inflammation.
 Furthermore, the herb has been used as a remedy for psoriasis.

 The rhizomes (roots) can be eaten fresh or used as a flavoring in soups and stews.

 Since the substance osladin breaks down when exposed to high temperatures and prolonged cooking, it is best to add the rhizomes to the dish after cooking and allow them to soak for few minutes in the pot.

 The rhizomes can also be ground and used as a substitute or addition to regular flour.
 This use was well known in the past and often done in the times of famine.

 Herbal cough medicine recipe: Add one or two tablespoons of the dried root or 20cm (8 inches) of minced fresh rhizome to one deciliter (half a cup) to hot (not boiling) water.
 Allow to steep for 15 minutes before straining.
 The recipe can be divided into 3-4 daily doses.

-Herbal remedy for constipation: Boil 20 cm (8 inches) of the fresh rhizomes (or three tablespoons of the dried and finely chopped root) in 1.5 deciliter of water (one cup) for five minutes.
-Allow to soak for 3 hours before straining.
+Herbal remedy for constipation: Boil 20 cm (8 inches) of the fresh rhizomes (or three tablespoons of the dried and finely chopped root) in 1.5 deciliters of water (one cup) for five minutes.
+Soak for 3 hours before straining.
 Divide the brew into few daily doses.
 The laxative effect is due to the saponins present in the rhizomes.